Simons Collaboration on the Theory of Algorithmic Fairness Annual Meeting 2022

 Meeting Goals:

-The first annual meeting of the Simons Collaboration on the Theory of Algorithmic Fairness will bring together as many of the participants of the collaboration as well as others in the areas of algorithmic fairness, theoretical computer-science and in other relevant fields.
+The first annual meeting of the Simons Collaboration on the Theory of Algorithmic Fairness will bring together many of the participants of the collaboration as well as others in the areas of algorithmic fairness, theoretical computer-science and in other relevant fields.
 The meeting will expose the participants to the unique challenges and opportunities of this field, which presents an area of research that is complex, subtle and multidisciplinary in an intrinsic fashion.
 No model or definition can fully capture such complexities and partial models and solutions carry the risk of legitimizing discrimination and talks will highlight some of these challenges.

 The rising importance of this area and the significant attention given to unfairness of algorithms provide opportunities for exceptional societal impact which is rare in theoretical research while the early state of this field offers the prospects of intellectual impact.
 The meeting will expose participants to some of the ways in which both sorts of impact have started to materialize, and to explore avenues for additional impact.